Local mixing of one-parameter diagonal flows on Anosov homogeneous spaces: Introduction

 \subsection{Organization of the paper}

 In \cref{sec:Preliminaries}, we establish basic notations, introduce the one-parameter diagonal flow, and recall the construction of BMS measures.
-In \cref{sec:AnosovSubgroups}, we recall the definition of an Anosov subgroup and properties of BMS measures that are specific to Anosov subgroups, including the $A$-ergodic decomposition of BMS measures.
+In \cref{sec:AnosovSubgroups}, we recall the definition of a Zariski dense Anosov subgroup and properties of BMS measures that are specific to Zariski dense Anosov subgroups, including the $A$-ergodic decomposition of BMS measures.
 We also project the one-parameter diagonal flow to a translation flow which is the primary object of study in \cref{sec:CodingTheTranslationFlow}.

 In \cref{sec:CodingTheTranslationFlow}, we prove that the translation flow is conjugate to a reparametrization of the Gromov geodesic flow associated to $\Gamma$ and construct a Markov section which provides a suitable coding for the flow.
 In \cref{sec:FirstReturnVectorMapAndHolonomy}, we introduce the first return vector map and the holonomy and prove some essential properties.
 This is used in \cref{sec:SpectraOfTheTransferOperatorsWithHolonomy} to define the transfer operators with holonomy and study their spectral properties.
 In \cref{sec:LocalMixing}, we use these properties to prove the main theorem.
 In \cref{sec:TopologicalMixing}, we give an application to topological mixing of the one-parameter diagonal flow.